 - Small toys that won’t be ruined in water

 - Bath bomb mold – You can get two molds for $6.99 with Amazon Prime or one mold for .86 cents and .22 cents shipping through AliExpress.
 Allow a month of travel time from China and enjoy the exact same product while cutting out the middleman.
-That’s what I did since I wasn’t in a rush to make homemade bath bomb.
-AliExpress can be hit or miss, but the one pictured below came through for me just fine.
+That’s what I did since I wasn’t in a rush to make homemade bath bombs.
+AliExpress can be hit or miss, but the one I used in this post came through for me just fine.
 (All the junk I buy on AliExpress is a different post for a different day.
 Stay tuned!)